- • FREE INITIAL CONSULTATION

 The Costa Rica Department of Immigration (Dirección General de Migración y Extranjería – DGME)

-The DGME will not receive residency applications until July 18th, 2020.
-Check with Laura if you were counting of submissions during this time.
+The DGME will not receive residency applications until September 18th, 2020.

-- Documents that will expire within this period will have their validity extended to August 18th, 2020.
-So don’t panic.
+1. Documents that will expire within this period will have their validity extended to November 18th, 2020.
+So don’t panic

-- Application status notifications will be issued throughout this time.
-All notifications will be issued by email only to Laura on your behalf.
+3. Application status notifications will be issued throughout this time to Laura by email from the DGME.

-- No admittance to any residency service providers/lawyers to Immigration to expedite applications until July 18th
+4. No admittance to anyone into Immigration in order to expedite applications until September 18th.

-- Driving in Costa Rica: If you have submitted an application for Costa Rica residency, and are still awaiting approval, you will have been given an Expediente. (proof of application submission) That Expediente overrides the 90-day visa restriction and you are free to stay in Costa Rica indefinitely until your residency application has been approved.
+10. Driving in Costa Rica: If you have submitted an application for Costa Rica residency, and are still awaiting approval, you will have been given an Expediente. (proof of application submission) That Expediente overrides the 90-day visa restriction and you are free to stay in Costa Rica indefinitely until your residency application has been approved.
 However, this benefit does NOT apply to foreign driver’s licenses.
 Their validity is tied to the 90 visa stamp.
 The validity to that visa stamp is now being extended to November 18th which means your foreign driver’s license will be valid until November 18th.
 Be sure to have a copy of your passport with you to prove your date of entry.

 Get started on your residency